jobrouter/typo3-base/Documentation/VariableResolvers/Index.rst

 The language information defined in the Site Configuration can be used, namely:

 {__language.base}
-   The base URL for the language, e.g. `https://example.org/en/`.
+   The base URL for the language, for example, `https://example.org/en/`.

 {__language.direction}
    The language direction: `ltr` (left to right) or `rtl` (right to left).

 {__language.flagIdentifier}
-   The defined TYPO3 flag identifier used in TYPO3's backend, e.g. `flags-gb`.
+   The defined TYPO3 flag identifier used in TYPO3's backend, for example, `flags-gb`.

 {__language.hreflang}
-   Language tag for the language defined by RFC 1766 / 3066 for `lang` `hreflang` attributes, e.g. `en-gb`.
+   Language tag for the language defined by RFC 1766 / 3066 for `lang` `hreflang` attributes, for example, `en-gb`.

 {__language.languageId}
    The language ID defined in the TYPO3 installation.
 It is the uid in the `sys_language` table.

 {__language.locale}
-   The used locale, e.g. `en_GB.UTF-8`.
+   The used locale, for example, `en_GB.UTF-8`.

 {__language.navigationTitle}
-   The navigation title defined in the site configuration, used as label within language menus, e.g. `English`.
+   The navigation title defined in the site configuration, used as label within language menus, for example, `English`.

 {__language.title}
-   The title defined in the site configuration, e.g. `English`.
+   The title defined in the site configuration, for example, `English`.

 {__language.twoLetterIsoCode}
    The `ISO-639-1 <https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes>`_
-   language ISO code, e.g. `en`.
+   language ISO code, for example, `en`.

 {__language.typo3Language}
    `default` for English, otherwise one of TYPO3's internal language keys.